About The Raptor Trust

 2. Educate people about wild birds, especially birds of prey.

 The Raptor Trust’s educational efforts to benefit raptors and all wild birds are actively pursued in several ways.
 Currently, two full-time teachers/naturalists are employed by TRT to present programs on the natural history of raptors.
 These informative, factual presentations are given to schools, scouts, nature organizations and all other interested groups, and are attended by thousands of people, primarily young people, each year.
 Live birds of prey are often used in these educational offerings.
 Another way TRT educates is through its own written words.
-Over time, it has published and distributed a great deal of information about wild birds in the form of pamphlets, fact sheets, and posters.
+Over time, it has published and distributed a great deal of information about wild birds in the form of books, pamphlets, fact sheets, and posters.

-Most of these are also viewable from this website.
 Each year tens of thousands of people visit The Raptor Trust to view the many unreleasable native birds of prey in residence.
 People are allowed, indeed encouraged, to come and see the birds, marvel at them, ask questions about them and learn about them.
 It is hoped that through the process of learning more about raptors, people will become less apprehensive and more tolerant of them.

 3. Provide a humane example for others.